 oil to wipe down the interior of the propane smoker – A light spray or thin

-coat/ layer of oil wiped down on the interior of the smoker would give you the
+coat/ layer of oil wiped down on the interior, the cooking area, of the smoker would give you the

 form and it should be ensured that all the edges and corner of the unit are